 Having developed several plants, bringing them through the defect/warranty period into full operation, we have seen what can go wrong with new plants and how to rectify those issues.
 As a result, we know what issues to look for, ensuring you have peace of mind and minimising risk.
 The breadth of Eco2’s experience means we can give you true peace of mind.

 Mark is a time served chartered engineer and chartered environmentalist with 30 years’ experience in a variety of industry sectors, including working as an expert witness during arbitration cases.
 Mark is experienced in energy from waste, biomass and coal fired power generation and has also worked in wind power, renewable energy, manufacturing, steelmaking, construction and asset and maintenance management.

-Mark has taken, ‘new-build’ energy from waste facilities though construction, commissioning and into an operational phase along with budget preparation and implementation of all associated systems and processes.
+Mark has taken ‘new-build’ energy from waste facilities through construction, commissioning and into an operational phase along with budget preparation and implementation of all associated systems and processes.
 Mark is experienced in maintaining, operating and managing multiple assets and regions.Meet the team

 Eco2's Engineering team have a wide range of experience, including undertaking technical due diligence for a client prior to purchase of an energy from waste facility.

 The process required a full internal inspection of the main components of the plant for condition analysis such as the boiler, grate, horizontal passes, filter bag house and water treatment plant.
 The computerised maintenance management system (CMMS) was also interrogated to verify that maintenance records were fit for purpose and extensive.

 The review included regulatory compliance, maintenance and performance records, building services condition and preventative maintenance measures that have been carried out such as condition monitoring, and a full condition report for the facility that highlighted areas that may require investment over the life cycle of the facility.